Paper and Prejudice

-This paper was written with the sole intention of informing consumers about the products they may currently be buying.
-Hopefully with enough demand from consumers industries will supply safer and more sustainable products.
+This paper informs consumers about products they may currently be buying.
+Hopefully this article will increase consumer demand.
+As a result, industries should supply safer and more sustainable products.

 🏛Problems With Traditional Paper💰

 Traditional wood contains 23-40% lignin.
-Removing this lignin makes the pulping process energy intensive (Dan Gavrilescu et al).
-The technologies used also produce air pollutants including but not limited to: VOC’s, nitrous oxides, sulfur oxides, acetone and methanol (James Owens).
-In recent years there have been more laws and technology to reduce these emissions.
-However, many governments still subsidize the traditional way of making paper, making it difficult for environmentally friendly manufactures to compete in the short run.
-So these toxins are still being released at an alarming rate.
-In addition paper is bleached to turn it white.
-In some cases manufactures are oxygen is used instead instead of clorine (Dan Gavrilescu et al).
+Removing this lignin makes the pulping process energy-intensive (Gavrilescu et al).
+Additionally, technology used to create paper produces air pollutants.
+These pollutants include the following.
+VOCs, nitrous oxides, sulfur oxides, acetone, and methanol (James Owens).
+Consequently, technologies have been developed to reduce these emissions.
+However, many governments still subsidize the traditional way of making paper.
+Which makes it difficult for environmentally friendly manufacturers to compete.
+Consequently, the above-mentioned toxins are being released at an alarming rate.
+Furthermore, bleaching enhances the whiteness of these types of papers.
+Although some manufacturers sometimes opt for oxygen as a chlorine substitute (Gavrilescu).

-Recycling will not be the complete answer.
-Since lignin removal is what uses the most amount of energy, then it would seem logical to use a plant that has less lignin.
+Recycling is not the sole solution to this problem.
+Lignin removal is the most energy-intensive part of making paper.
+Accordingly, it would seem logical to use a plant that has less lignin.
 Non-wood products contain less lignin.
-Farmers burn their non wood by-products that might be useable as paper feedstock’s.
-This practice ads to unnecessary air pollution.
-Instead these by-products could be used to make paper.
-For instance corn and sugar cane contains 9-15% lignin, so they create more environmentally friendly paper (E.E.Alagbe a Alixander Perzon et al).
+Farmers burn their non-wood by-products.
+Instead, they might be usable as paper feedstocks.
+Burning adds to unnecessary air pollution.
+Repurposing these by-products could yield paper.
+For instance, corn and sugar cane contain 9-15% lignin ( Perzon et al).
+Resulting in more environmentally friendly paper.
 Using these materials could add to the farmers’ bottom line.
-Currently some high grade sugar cane multi-use paper is sold in both office supply and grocery stores.
+Currently, some high-grade sugar cane multi-use paper is available.
+It is sold in both office supply and grocery stores.

-One non wood plant contains 3% lignin, does not require herbicides (for more information about environmental effects of herbcides read the War of the Weeds) and does not need to be bleached.
+One non-wood plant contains 3% lignin.
+Plus it does not require herbicides or bleaching.
+For more information about alternatives to herbicides read War of the Weeds.
 That plant is hemp.
-Hemp has the potential to produce cheap high quality office and toilet paper (Hayo van Der Wef).
-Currently only a few stores sell these products.
-This is most likely due to the fact that in a number of ways hemp faces a competitive disadvantage and ends up costing more then the environmentally unfriendly equivalent.
+Hemp has the potential to produce cheap high quality paper.
+It can be used on the office or as toilet paper (Hayo van Der Wef).
+Currently, only a few stores sell these products.
+This is most likely because hemp has a fiscal competitive disadvantage.
+So it ends up costing more than the environmentally unfriendly alternative.

 Here are some factors that make hemp products cost more.
-1) Hemp is not subsidized by governments 2) Currently it is more labor intensive than harvesting trees.
-3) There are a number of fungus infections and insect pests that can damage the plants (John Finman and David Styles).
-With enough consumer demand these obstacles might be overcome.
-Manufacturers that figure out solutions to these problems could add to their bottom line and attract more consumers.
-Hopefully state and local governments will sense the shifting sentiments of the voters and support funding for research and development of hemp products.
+One, hemp farmers receive fewer subsidies than the timber industry.
+Two, it requires more manual effort than harvesting trees.
+Three, there are a number of hemp fungal infections.
+These disease could damage the plants ( Finman and Styles).
+Consumer demand is key to overcoming these obstacles.
+Manufacturers need figure out solutions to these problems.
+Once they do it will add to their bottom line.
+Which would attract more consumers.
+Hopefully, state and local governments will sense the shifting sentiments of the voters.
+Since they hold the purse strings for research and development of hemp products.

 📝Buying Eco-Friendly Paper Protects The Planet🌏

-For over a century paper has been a cheap product widely used in western and some estern cultures.
-The environmental toll includes poisoned water and air and as much as 40% of the waste in landfills.
-Virgin forests are destroyed everyday to create toilet paper.
+For over a century, paper has been a cheap widely used product.
+It is especially prevelant in Western and some Eastern cultures.
+The environmental toll is enormous.
+It includes poisoned water and air, and as much as 40% of the waste in landfills.
+Using toilet paper made from virgin wood pulp contributes to deforestation and habitat loss.
+Ecosystems like the Canadian Boreal forest are destroyed in the process.
 There is a more sustainable approach to paper production.
-As a society we can buy office paper created from agricultural byproducts such as sugar and corn.
+As a society, we can buy office paper created from agricultural byproducts.
+For example sugar or corn.
 These practices would spare the world’s forests.
-Hopefully this change in consumer habits will change the political will from subsidizing the traditional paper industry to supporting research and development of non-wood products.
+Hopefully, this change in consumer habit will change political will.
+Then the federal government will refrain from subsidizing the traditional paper industry.
+Alternatively supporting research and development of non-wood products.

 March 12, 2025 @ 7:12 pm